Et cetera: In popular culture

 In the 1956 film The King and I, Yul Brynner repeatedly used the expression "...et cetera, et cetera, et cetera..." in his portrayal of King Mongkut of Siam, to characterize the king as wanting to impress everyone with his breadth of great knowledge and the importance of one with no need to expound.
 This reflected the usage in the novel, Anna and the King of Siam, which expressed that king's playful understanding of innumerable things with the phrase, "&c., &c."

 Other uses

-Et cetera and derivatives such as etceteras, have long been used airily, humorously or dismissively, often as a cadigan.
-For example: